weewx/weewx/docs_src/custom/json-generator.md

 The archive's first build is a one-off, and it scales with the length of your record: a station with ten years of data pays for ten years once.
-After that only the current year is touched, and only once per `stale_age`.
+After that only the current year is touched, and only once per grid slot.
 The steady-state figure above is the one that matters for a station running every five minutes.

 These numbers will be several times larger on a Raspberry Pi.
 They are given to show the